-'When I moved to the coast I wasn’t broken, but I wasn’t yet complete.
+'When I moved to the coast I wasn’t broken, but I was not yet complete.
 When people ask me what brought me to the coast, my answer takes many people by surprise: a list of what I wanted my life to look like, a google search and a prayer.
 Now sure, it took much more than that and I look forward to sharing my journey from before my move to the coast and beyond in my memoir I will publish next year.

 I arrived ready and eager to live in new skin.
 I left the comfort of everything I knew to seek what was possible.
 I never could have expected these last five years to evolve and become the anchoring of my soul, the embodiment of my faith and the place I will forever call home.
 Who would have thought this would be my life?
 Certainly not me!
 How could anyone foresee this girl from Redondo Beach (CA) by way of Omaha and Seattle landing in Cannon Beach?